SASAKN/NextOS/README.md

 # Neos

-Neos is a operating system like Unix.
+Neos is a operating system.

 ## Kernel